togfoxy/TacticalGridIron/README.md

 Keep your Quarterback away from the opposing team.

+When you move the mouse pointer around the field, a circle will shrink and expand showing you where the ball might land.

+Throw distance affects accuracy.
+Short throws will be more accurate than long bombs.

 When you click the field with the mouse, a blue circle will show where you clicked.
 The Quarterback will instantly throw the ball.

 Throw the ball to your own team - but find someone that is open and can catch the ball safely.